xuezy-mmi/TSpMM/README.md

 ```shell
 cd TAUS
 ```
-need to edit the MakeFile, change the SM_ARCH, NVCC direction,
+need to edit the MakeFile, change the SM_ARCH, NVCC direction. change the dlmc dir in XXX.cpp

 ### Build
 ```shell